amondorf/Performance_Optimization/README.md

 * for index.html: inlined style.css
 * for other CSS: minified CSS with https://cssminifier.com/
 * compressed JS with https://jscompress.com/
-* further image reduction with picmonkey.com
+* further image reduction and resizing with picmonkey.com